aliaxonbaig/quizapp/README.md

 ### About QuizApp

 A fully functional quiz application developed on TALL stack and filamentphp3.
-The development was part of my self learning to understand web application secure design principles.
+The development was part of my self-learning to understand web application secure design principles.

-I enhanced my knowledge related to overall applicaiton security, identification, authenticaion, authorization, audit and session mangement best practices and principles.
+I enhanced my knowledge related to overall application security, identification, authentication, authorization, audit and session management best practices and principles.

-I explored the importance of input sanatization and validation best practices and the buildin functionality TALL stack provides to implement these roudational security controls.
+I explored the importance of input sanitization and validation best practices, and the built-in functionality TALL stack provides to implement these foundational security controls.

-An interesting part was encrpytion of fields, files and sessions with keys that laravel provides.
+An interesting part was encryption of fields, files and sessions with keys that Laravel provides.

-This project gave me a deep understanding of what to look for in webapplicaitons during desing, implementation and maintanance.
+This project gave me a deep understanding of what to look for in web applications during design, implementation and maintenance.

 ### Setup